Definition of Gris Gris

-The origin of the word is unclear, but some scholars trace it to juju the West African name for fetish, or sacred object.
+The origin of the word gris-gris is unclear.
+But some scholars trace it to juju the West African name for fetish, or sacred object.
 Juju maybe be an European translation for the expression grou-grou (hence gis-gris).
 Or it may refer to the French word joujou, which meant “doll” or “plaything”.

-Walter Gibson, in Witchcraft (1973), states that fetish denotes any object possessed by a holy spirit.
-While juju more specifically meant a charm, something witch doctors needed to make their medicine work either for good or ill.
+Walter Gibson, in Witchcraft (1973), states that fetish denotes any object possessed by a holy spirit, while juju more specifically meant a charm, something witch doctors needed to make their medicine work either for good or ill.

-The gris-gris became traditional in New Orleans, the American headquarters for voodoo.
-Where they were use for various things such as attracting money and love, stopping gossip, protecting the home, maintaining good health and achieving innumerable other ends.
+The gris-gris became traditional in New Orleans, the American headquarters for voodoo, where they were use for various things such as attracting money and love, stopping gossip, protecting the home, maintaining good health and achieving innumerable other ends.

 A gris-gris is ritually made at an altar containing the four elements of earth (salt), air (incense), water and fire (a candle flame).
 The number of ingredients (placed in the gris-gris) is always one, three,. five, seven, nine or thirteen.

 Legends concerning the famous New Orleans Voodoo Queen Marie Laveau claim her gris-gris contained bits of bone, colored stones, graveyard dust (also called goofer dust), salt, and red pepper.
 Other more elaborate gris-gris were made of bird nests and horse hair weavings.

 The dove’s blood and sap were mixed together, and this mixture was used to write the amount that the gambler wished to win on the chamois, which was wrapped in the red flannel with the shark’s tooth between the two layers, all of which was sewn together with cat’s hair.

 What was referred to as “putting a gris-gris” on a person could be used to bring others bad luck or misfortune.
 Such gris-gris filled with gunpowder or red pepper were thrown on a person or at his door supposedly to get him into a fight.

 If such a gris-gris were hidden in the victim’s handbag or under his pillow, surely the unfortunate would die.
 Many white masters mistreated their slaves and often found gris-gris filled with black pepper containing saffron, salt, gunpowder, and pulverized dog manure.

 In Santeria, gris-gris bags are called resquardos or “protectors.”
 A typical resquardos under the protection of the thunder god Chango usually contains herbs, spices, brown sugar, aloes, stones or other sacred relics, tied up in red velvet and stitched with red thread.

 Gurunfindas are talismans made by the Santeria’s black witches, mayomberos, to ward off evil from themselves and direct it toward others.

-To make a gurunfindas the mayombero:

-- First hallows out a guiro, a hard, inedible plant found in the tropics.
-And fills it with the heads and hearts of a turtle and various specious species of parrots, the tonguer and eyes of a rooster, and seven live ants.
+To make a gurunfindas the mayombero first hallows out a guiro, a hard, inedible plant found in the tropics, and fills it with the heads and hearts of a turtle and various specious species of parrots, the tonguer and eyes of a rooster, and seven live ants.

-- Next the mayombero adds seven teeth, the jawbone and some hair of a cadaver.
-Along with the cadaver’s name written on a piece of paper.
-And seven coins to pay the dead spirit for his services.
+Next the mayombero adds seven teeth, the jawbone and some hair of a cadaver, along with the cadaver’s name written on a piece of paper, and seven coins to pay the dead spirit for his services.